jundalisay/superb/content/en/research/sarkar/yogic-treatments/high-blood-pressure.md

-+++
+---
-title= "Natural Remedies and Diet for High Blood Pressure"
+title: "Natural Remedies and Diet for High Blood Pressure"
-#heading= "Natural Treatments and Herbal Remedies"
+date: 2022-12-26
+author: "PR Sarkar"
-description= "In the absence of any physical activity, fat is not broken down to be converted into heat or energy.
+description: "In the absence of any physical activity, fat is not broken down to be converted into heat or energy.
 The surplus fat turns the body into a mass of flesh and fat.
-This exerts an undue pressure on the organs and glands" image= "/photos/med/blood.jpg" linkb= "/research/sarkar/yogic-treatments/hernia" linkbtext= "Hernia" linkf= "/research/sarkar/yogic-treatments/hydrocele" linkftext= "hydrocele" icon = "/icons/yoga.jpg"
+This exerts an undue pressure on the organs and glands"
-+++
+image: "/photos/med/blood.jpg"
+icon: "/icons/yoga.jpg"
+---

 ## Symptoms